alimirjamali/TTM2Youtube/README.md

 ![](SampleMap.png)

-Traffic Maps are available as PNG files on Traffic Control server (updating by their ASPX code on 5 minute intervals).
-Live example:
+Traffic Maps are available as PNG files on Traffic Control server.
+The PNG file is updated by their ASPX code on 5 minute intervals.
+Live example here:

 ![](http://31.24.237.150/TTCCTrafficWebSite/UploadedFiles/WebTrafficImages/Web0.png)